DrDanicka/trading_strategy_tester/trading_strategy_tester/indicators/notes.md

 * go **long** when momentum crosses to below the oversold level and then rises back above it
 * go **short** when momentum crosses to above the overbought level and then falls back below it

+# OBV (On Balance Volume)
+* rising OBV warns of an upward breakout
+* falling OBV warns of an downtrend breakout

 ## ROC (Rate of Change)
 * long when ROC crosses to below the oversold level and rises back above it
 * long on bull divergence